New medications are improving bone health for people with cancer.

 Q. I am postmenopausal and have osteopenia (mild thinning of the bone).
 Can bisphosphonates reduce my risk of the cancer coming back?

 A. There are ongoing clinical trials that are researching whether bisphosphonates reduce the risk of recurrence of cancer, not only in bone but in other locations as well.
 Talk to your doctor and your oncologist to keep up-to-date on the latest research.
-You can also visit a number of websites for the most current information, including the patient website of the American Society of Clinical Oncology and the National Cancer Institute.
+You can also visit a number of websites for the most current information, including the patient websites of the American Society of Clinical Oncology and the National Cancer Institute.

 Q. I have lung cancer and am taking prednisone.
 I’ve heard that this can lead to bone loss.
 Should I stop taking it?

 A. Prednisone is a steroid often prescribed for people with lung cancer.
 It helps patients cope with shortness of breath, decreased energy, and loss of appetite.
 But prednisone does have side effects, including bone loss.
 Lung cancer patients take other medications, such as blood thinners, that can also affect bone health.
 If you are on these medications, talk with your doctor about taking one of the bisphosphonates or denosumab to help prevent bone problems.
-Often, you can use these drugs in combination with your cancer care to protect against excess bone loss.
+Often, you can use these drugs in combination with your cancer treatment to protect against excess bone loss.
 Extra vitamin D may also help you absorb more calcium to improve bone strength.

 Certainly you should continue to take prednisone and any other drugs your doctor prescribes.
 Bone loss can be dealt with at the same time with other medications.